 No. This is worth being clear on because it gets confused regularly.

 Gibraltar remains outside the Schengen Area.
 It also remains outside the EU.
 What the treaty does is apply Schengen external border rules at Gibraltar's entry points, specifically the airport and the seaport.
 Spanish police will carry out these checks.
-But if you land at Gibraltar airport from a Schengen country, you'll go through checks there that align with Schengen rules.
-Gibraltar itself isn't in Schengen; it's just following the same border management approach at its external points of entry.
+But Gibraltar itself is not in Schengen; it is following Schengen border management practice at its external points of entry.

-For La Linea residents who travel a lot, this distinction matters mainly when returning from non-Schengen destinations.
-The land frontier between La Linea and Gibraltar becomes the easy part.
+For La Línea residents who travel frequently, this distinction matters mainly when returning from non-Schengen destinations.
+The land frontier between La Línea and Gibraltar becomes the easy part.
 The airport in Gibraltar is where the Schengen framework actually applies.

 What About the Spanish Political Row?

-Spain's opposition parties, led by the Partido Popular and Vox, are arguing that the agreement needs to be ratified by the Spanish parliament rather than approved solely at the European level.
-The Spanish Foreign Minister disagrees, calling it an EU association agreement with a third country that doesn't require a domestic parliamentary vote.
+Spain's opposition parties have argued that the agreement needs to be ratified by the Spanish parliament rather than approved solely at the European level.
+Spain's Foreign Minister has pushed back on this, describing it as an EU association agreement with a third country that does not require a domestic parliamentary vote.

-In practice, July 15 is happening.
+In practice, 15 July is happening.
 The EU green-light was formal.
-The debate about ratification routes is about the permanent implementation further down the line, not the provisional start date.
+The debate about ratification routes concerns permanent implementation further down the line, not the provisional start date.

-La Linea's economy is closely tied to Gibraltar's.
+La Línea's economy is closely tied to Gibraltar's.
 When the border is difficult, it suppresses economic activity.
-Businesses on the La Linea side that serve Gibraltar workers (bars, restaurants, supermarkets, services) do well when people cross freely and less well when crossings are stressful.
+Businesses on the La Línea side that serve Gibraltar workers, bars, restaurants, supermarkets, and services, do well when people cross freely and less well when crossings are stressful.

-Easier movement in both directions should bring more Gibraltar residents and visitors into La Linea.
-If you're running a business in the centre of La Linea or near the border area, July 15 is a date to be ready for.
-The city has historically undersold itself to Gibraltar-based visitors who found the crossing not worth the hassle for a quick lunch or a visit to the market.
+Easier movement in both directions should bring more Gibraltar residents and visitors into La Línea.
+If you are running a business in the centre of La Línea or near the border area, 15 July is a date to be ready for.
+The city has historically undersold itself to Gibraltar-based visitors who found the crossing not worth the hassle for a quick lunch or a browse around the Mercado Municipal de Abastos on Calle Isabel La Católica.

 What Stays the Same

-• Gibraltar's sovereignty status remains unchanged.
-It is British Overseas Territory.
-This treaty doesn't address the sovereignty question at all.
+- Gibraltar's sovereignty status remains unchanged.
+It is a British Overseas Territory.
+This treaty does not address the sovereignty question at all.

-• The Gibraltar pound and the euro remain separate currencies.
-You'll still want to check your pocket before crossing if you rely on cash.
+- The Gibraltar pound and the euro remain separate currencies.
+You will still want to check your pocket before crossing if you rely on cash.

 The Bottom Line

-July 15 is a genuinely significant date for La Linea.
+15 July 2026 is a genuinely significant date for La Línea.
 The fence comes down, the land crossing changes fundamentally, and the daily friction of the commute is supposed to get better.
 The economic and social knock-on effects for the city will take months and years to play out, but the direction is clear.
-For anyone living here, working in Gibraltar, or thinking about moving to the area, this is the border reality you're working with from mid-July onwards.
+For anyone living here, working in Gibraltar, or thinking about moving to the area, this is the border reality from mid-July onwards.

 Frequently Asked Questions